July 14, 2025 at 6:30 PM - Regular Board Meeting (New Board)

 Background:

+State law requires that the Board publish the salaries of all school district employees on an annual basis.
 Superintendent Wormstadt and Business Manager Burditt's salaries will be added to this per the board decision from the previous "Old Board" agenda item.

 Attachments: